RMLio/ap-data-to-dashboard/README.md

 | agent1 | Alice | agent2 | 25  |
 | agent2 | Bob   | agent3 | 30  |

-You may specify custom vocabulary per sheets and sheet/columns combination in the sheet labeled `_customVoc`:
+You may specify a custom vocabulary per sheets and sheet/columns combination in the sheet labeled `_customVoc`:

 - `sheetClass`: the class per sheet,
 - `columnProperty`: the property per column,